top of page

 Activity Highlight

-🩷 Welcome drink with Balinese coffee, herbal tea, and local snacks
+🩷 Welcome drink with Balinese coffee, herbal tea, and Balinese feast.

 Minimum: 5 pax